karenpayneoregon/various-helpers/SolutionHelpers/readme.md

 :stop_sign: Before running inspect paths :stop_sign:

-- Provides a method to get all solution names under a base folder
-- Provides a method to get all project names in a solution folder.
+Change `selectedSolutionPath` and `mainPath` to the appropriate solution directory paths.
+Make sure that they point to the correct locations in your file system.